amora197/pbgl-qtl/README.rst

 Background
 ----------

-Quantitative trai locus - bulk segregant analysis (QTL-BSA) using allele frequencies, bcftools, Python, Jupyter Notebooks, Miniconda3, Mamba, and Git.
+Quantitative trait locus - bulk segregant analysis (QTL-BSA) using allele frequencies, bcftools, Python, Jupyter Notebooks, Miniconda3, Mamba, and Git.

 All the commands run in a Linux terminal are preceded by the `$` prompt sign.
 To run a command, copy/past the command without the `$` sign.
 Those commands run in a Jupyter Notebook are preceded by the `In [ ]:`